 If you want more insights about the company, check out our main Chime Interview Guide, where we have covered many interview questions that could be asked.
 We’ve also created interview guides for other roles, such as software engineer and data analyst, where you can learn more about Chime’s interview process for different positions.

-You can check out all our company interview guides for better preparation, and if you have any questions, don’t hesitate to reach out to us.
+You can also check out all our company interview guides for better preparation, and if you have any questions, don’t hesitate to reach out to us.

 Good luck with your interview!